-This is what’s new in iOS 10.3 for the iPhone and iPad and what’s new in iOS 10.3.1.
 There are loads of new iOS 10.3 features that you can use to add more to your iPhone and iPad.
-There are no new iOS 10.3 emojis, but there are exciting iOS 10.3 features and important security upgrades.
-This is not just a holdover for iOS 11, it’s an update that brings features you will use to your iPhone.
+There are no new iOS 10.3 emojis, but there are exciting iOS 10.3 features and important security upgrades. iOS 10.3 is not just a holdover for iOS 11, it’s an update that brings features you will use to your iPhone.

-The iOS 10.3 update will arrive as a free over the air update for the iPhone and iPad.
+The iOS 10.3.2 update arrives as a free over the air update for the iPhone and iPad.
 This is also available in iTunes if you prefer to plug in.
-The iOS 10.3 update is available for any iPhone or iPad running iOS 9 or iOS 10, but some features may only come to newer phones or tablets.
+The iOS 10.3.2 update is available for any iPhone or iPad running iOS 9 or iOS 10, but some features may only come to newer phones or tablets.

 Apple released iOS 10.3 in late March as a free upgrade to users alongside new versions of watchOS, tvOS and macOS.
-In early April Apple released iOS 10.3.1 and is currently testing an iOS 10.3.2 beta.
+In early April Apple released iOS 10.3.1 and in mid-May Apple released iOS 10.3.2.

 After adding the new TV app in iOS 10.2, Apple continues to add to the entertainment with a new feature that allows you to rent a movie on one device and then continue watching it on another iOS device or on your computer.
 Here’s a look at what’s new in iOS 10.3;